setastart/GalaxiaEditor/README.md

 GalaxiaEditor knows for which website the request came for, so it can load that website's configuration file (`example1.com/config/app.php`), containing database credentials, languages, timezone and other data.

 Then if it finds a session, it loads it, authenticates the user and loads the user's data.
-If there isn't a session or the user fails to authenticate, it shows the login page.
+If there isn't a session or the user fails to authenticate, it shows the login page or the website's error page.

 With the user data loaded, GalaxiaEditor parses the website's editor configuration (`example1.com/config/editor.php`), strips all parts of it that the user hasn't permission to, and validates it in order to give developers hints of what is misconfigured.